Servant (band): Formative years

 Servant has some origins in 1973 from Lonesome Stone, directed by Jim Palosaari, a Christian rock musical touring Europe billed as a multi-media production of the Jesus generation portrayed in music, film and drama to rival the likes of the musical Godspell.
 Servant's first song to hit the Top 40 CCM charts, "Come Jesus Come", was first recorded in 1973 on Lonesome Stone's LP.
-Lonesome Stone was an outreach of Jesus People Europe, which came out of Jesus People Milwaukee (both lead by Jim and Susan Palosaari), the latter forming the basis of what eventually became Jesus People USA in Chicago.
+Lonesome Stone was an outreach of Jesus People Europe, which came out of Jesus People Milwaukee (both led by Jim and Susan Palosaari), the latter forming the basis of what eventually became Jesus People USA in Chicago.
 After Jesus People Europe disbanded, Palosaari and others formed the Highway Missionary Society a year later, based in British Columbia, Canada, with Servant an outreach of the Society, based on the West Coast of North America.
 In 1984 they were renamed The Servant Community in Cincinnati, Ohio, as Servant became the primary outreach of the community.